miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 The longest run during 2020 was 22.47 km.
 In 2021 the longest logged run was 33.65 km -- a run that actually was closer to 50 km, but my watch died mid-run.
+I also manged to get lost in the woods, in total darkness.

 The plot illustrates that 2021 has been more varied both in terms of distance and elevation.